Emeline-1/anaximander_simulator/README.md

 The secondary output contains additional information that can be useful for further analysing or plotting the results.

 ***
+[1] Marechal, E., Mérindol, P., & Donnet, B. (2022).
+ISP Probing Reduction with Anaximander.
+In Passive and Active Measurement Conference.
+See [https://orbi.uliege.be/bitstream/2268/267688/1/paper.pdf](https://orbi.uliege.be/bitstream/2268/267688/1/paper.pdf)

-[1] M. LUCKIE, Scamper: a Scalable and Extensible Packet Prober for Active Measurement of the Internet, ACM SIGCOMM Internet Measurement Conference, November 2010.
+[2] Luckie, M. Scamper: a Scalable and Extensible Packet Prober for Active Measurement of the Internet, ACM SIGCOMM Internet Measurement Conference, November 2010.
 See [https://www.caida.org/tools/measurement/scamper/](https://www.caida.org/tools/measurement/scamper/)